Professor Jobs at University of Massachusetts Amherst with Visa Sponsorship

 Which visa types are commonly used for Professor roles at University of Massachusetts Amherst?

 H-1B is the most common work visa for UMass Amherst Professors.
-J-1 is frequently used for visiting faculty, researchers, and postdoctoral appointments that may transition to permanent roles.
-The university also supports PERM-based Green Card applications through EB-2 or EB-3 for faculty pursuing permanent residence, and TN status is available for Canadian and Mexican nationals in qualifying academic positions.
+J-1 visa is frequently used for visiting faculty, researchers, and postdoctoral appointments that may transition to permanent roles.
+The university also supports PERM-based Green Card applications through EB-2 or EB-3 for faculty pursuing permanent residence, and TN visa status is available for Canadian and Mexican nationals in qualifying academic positions.

 What qualifications are expected for Professor positions at University of Massachusetts Amherst?